Ryanyzh/ID-Assignment01-1-/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from:
+    - Page One (top to bottom):
+        - hi
+        - hi
+        - hi
+    - Page Two (top to bottom):
+        - hi
+        - hi
+        - hi
+    - Page Three (top to bottom):
+        - hi
+        - hi
+        - hi

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from the following sites:
+    -